godotengine/godot-docs/tutorials/audio/audio_buses.rst

 * The decibel (dB) scale is a relative scale.
 It represents the ratio of sound power by using 10 times the base 10 logarithm of the ratio (10×log\ :sub:`10`\ (P/P\ :sub:`0`\ )).
 * For every 3dB, sound amplitude doubles or halves.
 6dB represents a factor of 4, 9dB a factor of 8, 10dB a factor of 10, 20dB a factor of 100, etc.
 * Since the scale is logarithmic, true zero (no audio) can't be represented.
-* 0dB is considered the maximum audible volume without *clipping*.
+* 0dB is the maximum amplitude possible in a digital audio system.
 This limit is not the human limit, but a limit from the sound hardware.
-Your sound output simply can't output any sound louder than 0dB without distorting it (clipping it).
+Audio with amplitudes that are too high to be represented properly below 0dB create a kind of distortion called clipping.
-* Because of the above, your sound mix should work in a way where the sound output of the *Master Bus* (more on that later), should never be above 0dB.
+* To avoid clipping, your sound mix be arranged so that the output of the *Master Bus* (more on that later) never exceeds 0dB.
 * Every 3dB below the 0dB limit, sound energy is *halved*.
 It means the sound volume at -3dB is half as loud as 0dB. -6dB is half as loud as -3dB and so on.
 * When working with decibels, sound is considered no longer audible between -60dB and -80dB.
 This makes your working range generally between -60dB and 0dB.